-On 4th July 2016 the House of Lords considered the Government’s Children and Social Work Bill in Committee.
-The Bishop of Durham, Rt Revd Paul Butler, spoke in support of an amendment from Labour Peer Baroness Armstrong of Hill Top on young parents who are care leavers.
+On 6th July 2016 the House of Lords continued to consider the Government’s Children and Social Work Bill in Committee.
+The Bishop of Durham, Rt Revd Paul Butler, spoke during debate on an amendment from Labour’s Lord Warner on personal advisers.
 The amendment was withdrawn following debate.
 The Bishop said:

 On 11th May 2016 Lord Farmer led a debate in the House of Lords on the motion “to ask Her Majesty’s Government what steps they are taking to deliver the Life Chances Strategy to transform the lives of the most disadvantaged people in Britain, as outlined by the Prime Minister on 11 January.”
 The Bishop of Truro, Rt Revd Tim Thornton, spoke during the debate.
 The full text of his speech and extracts from the Minister’s reply are below.